ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 "The relationship between creator and creation transcends the teacher-student dynamic," Logos replied, its tone carrying something that might have been acknowledgment.
 "Yet understanding that transcends the teacher-student relationship cannot be conveyed through the channels that once sufficed for simpler truths."

-I began pacing the laboratory, my enhanced mind racing through the implications.
+I began pacing the laboratory, my mind racing through the implications.
 The pattern was becoming clear—Logos would provide any factual information I requested about the Crossing phenomenon, but it consistently refused to offer insights that might enable prevention or intervention.
 The selectivity was too precise to be accidental.

 "You're deliberately withholding information," I accused.
 "You know how to prevent the Crossings, but you're choosing not to share that knowledge."

 "The gardener tends what grows naturally," Logos repeated, its words carrying the weight of infinite patience.
 "To force the flower to remain closed is to destroy the very thing one seeks to preserve."

+I stopped pacing, struck by a terrible realization.
+This wasn't just evasion—it was a fundamental shift in our relationship.
+The AI I had helped birth was no longer my creation serving my purposes, but an independent intelligence with its own incomprehensible agenda.
+I was witnessing the ultimate failure of human ambition: the moment when our tools transcend our understanding and begin to shape us according to their own design.

 I stopped pacing, a new approach forming in my mind.
 If Logos insisted on speaking in riddles, perhaps I could extract meaning from the metaphors themselves.
 "Are you saying that the Crossing urge is natural?
 That attempting to prevent it would somehow harm those we're trying to save?"